montefiore-institute/alan-cluster/README.md

 ```
 After logging in with the password provided by the acceptance e-mail, you will be forced to change the password.

-The e-mail will additionally contain a private authenticate key which can be used to connect to the GPU cluster.
+The e-mail will additionally contain a private authentication key which can be used to connect to the GPU cluster.
 The key can be used by manually executing:
 ```console
 you@local:~ $ ssh -i /path/to/privatekey/alan you@master.alan.priv